Outline#

 Frequently Asked Questions#

-My code don’t work, can I email you for help?#
+My code doesn’t work, can I email you for help?#

 Sorry, you won’t get help over email or Teams.
-We provide a course forum which is the only way we are able to help outside of labs.
+Please ask your questions on Ed, which is the only way we are able to help outside of labs.

 Forum posts related to your assessment submission must be “private” if they contain code or other sensitive information (as for any individual assessment task).